 U.S. Catholic puts faith in the context of everyday life, with a strong focus on social justice.
-For almost 90 years we have been a courageous, forward-thinking forum for discussion among a broad range of voices.
+Since 1935 we have been a courageous, forward-thinking forum for discussion among a broad range of voices.

 U.S. Catholic believes that Catholicism is a spiritual path that leads to a richer life.
 We help our readers explore the wisdom of the Catholic faith tradition and apply that faith to the challenges of 21st-century life.
 We celebrate the vibrance and diversity of contemporary Catholicism and aim to inspire readers with a positive vision of the Catholic faith.
 We conduct our mission with the conviction that the Catholic Church responds to humanity’s deepest longings and aspirations.